W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 ::: details Expanded
 Of your ego you can do nothing to save yourself or others, but of your spirit you can do everything for the salvation of both [yourself and others].
 ²Humility is a lesson for the ego, not [a lesson] for the spirit.
-³Spirit is beyond humility, because it [spirit] recognises its [spirit’s] radiance and gladly sheds its [spirit’s] light everywhere.
+³Spirit is beyond humility, because it [spirit] recognizes its [spirit’s] radiance and gladly sheds its [spirit’s] light everywhere.
 ⁴The meek shall inherit the earth because their [the meek’s] egos are humble, and this [having a humble ego] gives them [the meek] truer perception.
 ⁵The Kingdom of Heaven is the spirit’s right, whose [the-Kingdom-of-Heaven’s] beauty and dignity are far beyond doubt, beyond perception, and stand forever as the mark of the Love of God for His [God’s] creations, who [God’s-creations] are wholly worthy of Him [God] and only of Him [God].
 ⁶Nothing else [than the Kingdom of Heaven] is sufficiently worthy to be a gift for a creation of God Himself.